pmarks-net/exhale/README.md

   ![](./misc/everything_fits.jpg)
 - The only building modification is a Z-wave smart switch controlling the bathroom vent fan:
   ![](./misc/smart_switch.jpg)
-- Hot glue the RPi case to a power supply for wall mounting somewhere within Z-wave range of the switch:
+- Hot glue the RPi case to a power supply for wall mounting, somewhere within range of the z-wave switch:
   ![](./misc/wall_mount.jpg)
 - To see the red LED (faintly), drill a hole in the lid and fill with hot glue.
 Here it is blinking 8 times for >=800 ppm.
 Every fifth blink is slower:
   ![](./misc/blink8.gif)